Abandoned Appalachia Series – Bledsoe Mining Company

 In the wake of Bledsoe’s closure, questions remain: What can Appalachia’s coal counties do to rebuild or transition economically?
 Who shoulders the responsibility for environmental cleanup and long-term water monitoring?
 And how do former miners find opportunities in places where coal jobs have vanished?

 These questions will guide future chapters of Abandoned Appalachia.
-As the region grapples with a post-coal identity, the story of Bledsoe Mining stands as a cautionary tale — and a testament to the resilience of Appalachia’s communities.
+As the region grapples with a post-coal identity, the story of Bledsoe Mining stands as a cautionary tale.
+It stands as a testament to the resilience of Appalachia’s communities.

 Sources & Further Reading